-The bathroom cabinet is properly installed and is in good condition.
+The finish on the bathroom cabinet is slightly worn.
+The cabinet is otherwise in good condition.

-11.33 COUNTERTOP
+11.31 COUNTERTOP

-The countertops are covered with slab quartz.
-The counter tops are properly installed and are in good condition.
+The countertop is covered with ceramic tile.
+The countertop is properly installed and in good condition.

 Ventilation in this bathroom is provided by a ceiling fan.
 This fan was operated and was found to be working satisfactorily.